 Signs and tests

-Specific tests vary, but will include blood liver function tests to determine how well the liver is working.
+- Liver function tests to determine how well the liver is working

 Calling your health care provider